 Teaching MLK With the Social Justice Standards

 These classroom suggestions acknowledge the depth and complexity of the movement Dr. King helped to lead.
-Looking through the lenses of identity, diversity, justice and action, these suggestions help educators go beyond “I Have a Dream.”
+Through the lenses of identity, diversity, justice and action, these suggestions help educators go beyond “I Have a Dream.”

 From MLK to #BlackLivesMatter: A Throughline for Young Students